 Djinn reproduce sexually and have a similar biological process for pregnancy and birth that Humans do.
 They also age similarly but are 25% slower to reach mental maturity and 50% slower to reach old age.
 Djinn can be born male, female or intersex.
 There is generally a tolerance of one's gender expression, gender identity and sexual attraction to similar genders, although many Djinn emphasize the importance of reproduction as a part of their beliefs.
 Polyamory is also more common in part due to this tolerance being expressed with an expectation; in fact, marriage is typically reserved for nobles and is mostly contractual in nature.
 The primary function of marriage in Djinn society is to keep track of inheritance.
 Djinn typically live with their maternal family or in a found family unit, although paternal family and nuclear family households are also represented (the nuclear family is an especially common sight among conservative Christian Djinn).

-Djinn spend most of their childhood learning about magic, how to control their affinity, how to band with their Fetch(es), the basics of alchemical formulas, the natural world, the basics of etiquette to both other Djinn and Human visitors and how to pray or acknowledge to God according to their beliefs.
+Djinn spend most of their childhood learning about magic, how to control their affinity, how to bond with their Fetch(es), the basics of alchemical formulas, the natural world, the basics of etiquette to both other Djinn and Human visitors and how to pray or acknowledge to God according to their beliefs.
 Some families treat people born different genders with different expectations, but others do not, which has caused some divide among the childhood experiences of transgender and non-binary Djinn.
 When they reach puberty, they start in general schooling, which is equivalent to secondary school in much of the Human world (for US readers, this is approximately middle and high school combined).

 University is optional for Djinn and is free in most kingdoms.
 Most Djinn spend a year or two either working a job or helping their family unit before deciding to go to university, although nobles are generally expected to graduate university to prove that they have the disciplinary skills and knowledge to run a kingdom.
 An heir could be considered ineligible for the throne if they cannot demonstrate university level or equivalent experience, a requirement which has ended several bloodlines and gained much controversy for a variety of reasons.
 Despite this, attending university is still considered an important part of any Djinn's life experience and is highly encouraged.